imsweb/naaccr-xml/README.md

 This library provides support for the NAACCR XML format.

-Information about the format and the Task Force that developped it can be found on [http://naaccrxml.org/](http://naaccrxml.org/).
+Information about the format and the Task Force that developed it can be found on [http://naaccrxml.org/](http://naaccrxml.org/).

 ## Download